 For me, one of my biggest problems was actually shoes.
 Not that I’m like my aunt that has hundreds (I wish!) but I do have plenty of them and storing them without damaging them had been a nightmare in the past.
 There are many options you can go for but I actually found these two the best for me.
 The first one, and you’ll love the process, is using wine boxes.
 Once I had nursed a terrible hangover, I wrapped them with a nice paper to hide the brand of the box and assembled them making a tower.
 I put in each of the separations flat shoes, sandals, and thin sneakers.
 Now, for the rest of my shoes that wouldn’t actually fit the spaces, I got some metal tubes and placed them on the wall (you can get those racks used for towels in the bathroom).
 These were great for heels or even boots by just placing them as if they were shelves.
 Plus, you can arrange them by colors and they’ll look as part of your decoration.

-I saw this idea on Pinterest and I definitely loved it, not only because it’s very useful for small things but also because they look so cute on the walls.
-I picked about a dozen of vintage drawer pulls and attached them to the wall in a kind of crazy organization.
+I saw this idea on the Internet and I definitely loved it, not only because it’s very useful for small things but also because they look so cute on the walls.
+I picked about a dozen of vintage drawer pulls and door knobs and attached them to the wall in a kind of crazy organization.
 I use this to hang necklaces, pashminas, scarves, and basically, whatever that comes into my mind, and it really looks very original.

 It might sound a bit exaggerated but I’m being really honest with you.
 You have no idea how much of a life-changing these tips were.
 Not only because I was finally able to get rid of my hideous boxes, but also because I actually was happy, for the first time in ages, to get into my room without worrying about how horrible it looked.
 Besides that, unlike what I believed, I spent a very little amount of money which also made me extremely happy.
 And as a bonus, if you’re like me who basically sucks at these sort of manual works, you’ll feel very content and proud of what you’re capable of doing, seriously.